 God the Son

-Jesus Christ, who became human to suffer and die for the sins of all human beings and to rise to life again in the ultimate victory over sin, death and Satan.
+Jesus Christ, who became human to suffer and die for the sins of all human beings and to rise to life again in the ultimate victory over sin, death and the devil.

 God the Holy Spirit